idiap/bob/doc/index.rst

 |project| is a signal-processing and machine learning toolbox for Biometrics
 developed at  the `Idiap`_ Research Institute, in Switzerland.
 The toolbox is written in a mix of `Python`_ and `C++` and is designed to be both efficient and to reduce development time.
-To learn about this project's history, please visit :doc:`BobHistory`.
+To learn about this project's motivations and history, visit :doc:`Motivation`.

 We believe in free software and development standards. |project| is a freely available library, licensed under the terms of the GPL v3.
-For more information on licensing, please visit our :doc:`BobLicensing`.
+For more information on licensing, please visit our :doc:`Licensing`.

 Enjoy!